bhisaac/5eFP/5eFP-SRD.md

 Most creatures have a 1‑square **reach** and can thus attack targets within 1 square of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 1 square, as noted in their descriptions.

 Instead of using a weapon to make a melee weapon attack, you can use an **unarmed strike**: a punch, kick, head‑butt, or similar forceful blow (none of which count as weapons).
-On a hit, an unarmed strike deals 1 point of bludgeoning damage.
+On a hit, an unarmed strike is limited to dealing 1 point of bludgeoning damage.
 You are proficient with your unarmed strikes.
+Some classes, such as the monk, may deal extra damage with unarmed strikes.

 #### Opportunity Attacks